Sydney CBD cluster grows, 13 new NSW cases - Shepparton News

 The zone will be expanded from 2.5km on Friday to help border communities go about their lives as normal.

-Ms Berejiklian also says if the Sydney CBD cluster remains under control, she may reconsider the ban on visits to Sydney and Central Coast nursing homes in time for Father's Day on Sunday.
+As the weather warms up, Ms Berejiklian urged people to spend time outdoors in the fresh air as long as they maintained social distancing.

-"We will update the aged care advice later in the week ahead of Father's Day and may be able to ease restrictions on aged care," she said.
+"It's a healthier environment than when you're in an enclosed space, where you're less likely to be able to socially distance and where the virus can transmit at a higher level," she said.

-"We are not out of the woods in relation to that cluster, but it's pleasing to know our fears about the CBD cluster have not yet materialised, in that it's being contained."
+The premier earlier in the week said if the Sydney CBD cluster remained under control she may reconsider the ban on visits to Sydney and Central Coast nursing homes in time for Father's Day on Sunday.

-There are 73 coronavirus patients being treated by NSW Health with six in intensive care and three who are ventilated.
+NSW Health is treating 73 coronavirus patients, with six in intensive care and three on ventilators.